 II.
 State Required Training for Newly Elected Officials

 - State law (36-45-1-9) requires all newly elected officials to take the Newly Elected Officials Institute offered through the Georgia Municipal Association (GMA) and the University of Georgia.
 Newly elected officials must attend only one of the required training blocks.
-The dates for the Newly Elected Officials Institute in 2014 are:

 - Elected officials that are presently in office and running for another term DO NOT have to take this training.
 Past elected officials who are running again have to retake this course if they were out of office for four years or longer.